DiSkyOrg/ArchivedDiSkyDocs/pages/contribute.md

 2. Open the file (through GitHub editor, or download it to upload it later).
 3. Make your modifications and save your files.

-Go into part `3.` in order to contribute your changes.
+Go to part `3.` in order to contribute your changes.

 ## Example: Creating a new page